vapor-community/PassKit/Sources/Orders/Orders.docc/GettingStarted.md

 ### Implement the Delegate

 Create a delegate class that implements ``OrdersDelegate``.
-In the ``OrdersDelegate/sslSigningFilesDirectory`` you specify there must be the `WWDR.pem`, `ordercertificate.pem` and `orderkey.pem` files.
-If they are named like that you're good to go, otherwise you have to specify the custom name.

-> Tip: Obtaining the three certificates files could be a bit tricky.
-You could get some guidance from [this guide](https://github.com/alexandercerutti/passkit-generator/wiki/Generating-Certificates) and [this video](https://www.youtube.com/watch?v=rJZdPoXHtzI).
-Those guides are for Wallet passes, but the process is similar for Wallet orders.

-There are other fields available which have reasonable default values.
-See ``OrdersDelegate``'s documentation.

 Because the files for your order's template and the method of encoding might vary by order type, you'll be provided the ``Order`` for those methods.
 In the ``OrdersDelegate/encode(order:db:encoder:)`` method, you'll want to encode a `struct` that conforms to ``OrderJSON``.